SystemsApproach/ops/arch.rst

 and some amount of hands-on resource-prep is necessary, but the goal is to minimize the operator configuration steps (and associated expertise) and maximize the automation carried out by the Zero-Touch Provisioning system.
-We describe an approach to doing this in Chapter 3.
+Also realize that :numref:`Figure %s
+<fig-provision>` is biased towards provisioning a physical cluster,
+such as the edge sites in Aether.
+For a hybrid cloud that also includes one or more virtual clusters running in central datacenters, it is necessary to provision those virtual resources as well.
+Chapter 3 describes provisioning from this broader perspective, considering both physical and virtual resources.

 Lifecycle Management
 ~~~~~~~~~~~~~~~~~~~~

-Lifecycle Management is the process of integrating debugged, extended,
+Lifecycle Management is the process of integrating fixed, extended,
 and refactored components (often microservices) into a set of
 artifacts (e.g., Docker containers and Helm charts), and subsequently
 deploying those artifacts to the operational cloud.
 It includes a